Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 *The key is to identify the steps **after the new feature**.
 Thus, metrics which are related to "enrollment" or "payment" can be evaluation metric.*

-* **Gross Conversion (=enrollment/click):** "enrollment" occurs after the new feautre, and "clikc" (the denominator) is invariant, so this metric is movable and can be used as an evaluation metric.
-We expect that gross conversion to **go down** in the experiment, because *the desgin of this new feature is to divert less-committed people to the free course, instead of enrollment in the free trial.
+* **Gross Conversion (=enrollment/click):** "enrollment" occurs after the new feature, and "click" (the denominator) is invariant, so this metric is movable and can be used as an evaluation metric.
+We expect that gross conversion to **go down** in the experiment, because *the design of this new feature is to divert less-committed people to the free course, instead of enrollment in the free trial.
 This causes less people to be in the "enrollment".

-* **Net conversion (=payment/click):** "payment" occurs after this new feautre, and "clikc" (the denominator) is invariant, so this metricis is movable and can be used as an evaluation metric.
+* **Net conversion (=payment/click):** "payment" occurs after this new feature, and "click" (the denominator) is invariant, so this metric is movable and can be used as an evaluation metric.
 We expect the net conversion to be **higher** in the experiment, because the new feature is supposed to select more committed people who are likely to stay in the free trail and make payment at the end.

-* **Retention (=payment/enrollment):** Both of "payment" and "entrollment" occur after this new feautre.
-We expect the retention rate to be **higher** in the experiment, because the new feature is supposed to select more committed people who are likely to make paymnet.
+* **Retention (=payment/enrollment):** Both of "payment" and "enrollment" occur after this new feature.
+We expect the retention rate to be **higher** in the experiment, because the new feature is supposed to select more committed people who are likely to make payment.

 #### Bad Metrics
-* **Number of user-ids (enrollment):** In the experiment, enrollment stage is after the new feature, but enrollment (cout) may not be a good evaluation metric.
+* **Number of user-ids (enrollment):** In the experiment, enrollment stage is after the new feature, but enrollment (count) may not be a good evaluation metric.
 The reason is that it's not good to use a pure count metric as the evaluation metric in the funnel process analysis.
 In the funnel process, the number of the counts for each step is conditioned to previous step.
-Thus, it's good to use rate or probabliy which is normalized, instead of a counting number.
+Thus, it's good to use rate or probability which is normalized, instead of a counting number.